Concordium/concordium-update-proposals/source/CIS/cis-4.rst

                      | (2: Byte) // Expired
                      | (3: Byte) // NotActivated

-See requirements for :ref:`CIS-4-functions-credentialStatus` for details of how statues are returned.
+See requirements for :ref:`CIS-4-functions-credentialStatus` for details of how statuses are returned.

 .. _CIS-4-functions: